For all the reasons you might have a claim denied or delayed, an illegible signature is one you surely can avoid.

 You can avoid delays in the completion of a claims review by including a signature log or signature attestation when you submit documentation.

-For more information, read Complying with Medicare Signature Requirements (PDF), a new Q&A fact sheet from Medicare.
+For more information, read Complying with Medicare Signature Requirements, a Q&A fact sheet from Medicare.

 Need coding and documentation help?
 TMA’s certified professional coders and auditors will review your coding and medical record documentation to determine whether your practice is following payers’ guidelines for appropriate billing.
 To find out more, contact TMA Practice Consulting at (800) 523-8776 or firstname.lastname@example.org.